Scope:

 mBand app

 I was thrilled to have been a part of the development process of the mBand app.
-Serving as the lead designer, I collaborated with co-designer, Ruth Sweeney to create the mBand app UI components, photography and overall visual style.
+Serving as the lead designer.
+I designed the mBan App prototype and collaborated with a third-party developer.

-I used Adobe Illustrator and Photoshop to design the app UI and visuals.
+I used Adobe XD and Photoshop to design the app UI and visuals.

 mBand microsite